kubeflow/website/content/docs/about/kubeflow.md

 use ML stack _anywhere_ Kubernetes is already running, and that can self configure based on the cluster it deploys into.

+## What is Kubeflow?

 Kubeflow is *the machine learning toolkit for Kubernetes*.

-## What is Kubeflow?

-Originating at Google, Kubeflow is an open source project dedicated to making deployments of machine learning (ML) workflows on Kubernetes simple, portable and scalable.
-Our goal is not to recreate other services, but to provide a straightforward way to deploy best-of-breed open-source systems for ML to diverse infrastructures.
-Anywhere you are running Kubernetes, you should be able to run Kubeflow.
+It's a collection of configuration files and scripts that you download, customize, and run.
+The config files and scripts activate the Kubeflow [components](/docs/guides/components/components) to do the work.

+The basic workflow is:

+* Download the Kubeflow scripts and configuration files.
+* Customize the configuration.
+* Run the scripts to deploy your containers to your chosen environment.

+You adapt the configuration to choose the platforms and services that you want to use for each stage of the ML workflow: data preparation, model training, prediction serving, and service management.

+You can choose to deploy your workloads locally or to a cloud environment.

 ## History